 Climate Impacts in Northern Arizona

-To lead the way in Arizona, the City of Flagstaff is developing a community-driven Climate Action and Adaptation Plan to set decreased emission goals and increase the resilience in our community to climate change impacts.
+The City of Flagstaff is developing a community-driven Climate Action and Adaptation Plan to set decreased emission goals and increase the resilience in our community to climate change impacts.

 Extreme Weather in Flagstaff